What are the rules for telephone interpreting, 10 tips for clients

 What are the rules for telephone interpreting

 A new invention is coming out every other day.
 It is hard for people to keep up sometimes.
-The reason you know how to use a smartphone is because you have always seen it around you.
-Most of the young kids today get their first phone or their own computer in their early teenage.
-A generation growing up with such an easy access to technology will have no problem learning about the new devices.
+You know how to use a smartphone because you have always seen it around you.
+Most young kids today get their first phone or computer in their early teenage years.
+A generation growing up with such easy access to technology will have no problem learning about the new devices.
 But it isn’t the same for everyone.
-If you hand over a smartphone to someone who grew up reading newspaper and never saw a computer up close, they will be extremely confused about its usage.
+If you hand over a smartphone to someone who grew up reading a newspaper and never saw a computer up close, they will be perplexed about its usage.

 The same situation occurs when people don’t know how to use modern services.
-All of us have one or two embarrassing experiences with modern services where we didn’t know what to do.
-Some try to turn on the automatic tap in restaurants, some don’t know how to use the electric hand dryer.
-But that’s okay and it isn’t something to be ashamed of.
+We all have one or two embarrassing experiences with modern services where we don’t know what to do.
+Some try to turn on the automatic tap in restaurants; some don’t know how to use the electric hand dryer.
+But that’s okay, and it isn’t something to be ashamed of.
 It is not anyone’s fault that inventors are creating things faster than we can adapt to them.
-And services are there to help us, if we take long to understand them, no one is going to blame us.
-Eventually we will see how they can make things easier for us.
+And services help us; no one will blame us if we take too long to understand them.
+Eventually, we will see how they can make things easier for us.

 Translation has been around for a long time.
-The units of armies in World War I and II had their own interpreters with them that helped them interact with prisoners of war.
-Interpreters also helped states of head communicate with each other and resolve conflicts to ensure peace.
-But time has become more important today than it was in the last century and sometimes the old methods of translating are not sufficient for people.
-That’s why telephone interpretation method was thought of so that people can get in touch with an interpreter no matter where they are in the world and save their time instead of waiting for a translator to come to their meeting.
-Telephone translating also gives people control over their privacy and take away their worries about keeping their information safe and secure.
+The units of armies in World War I and II had their interpreters with them who helped them interact with prisoners of war.
+Interpreters also helped states of heads communicate with each other and resolve conflicts to ensure peace.
+But time has become more critical today than it was in the last century, and sometimes, the old methods of translating are not sufficient for people.
+That’s why the telephone interpretation method was thought of so that people can get in touch with an interpreter no matter where they are and save time instead of waiting for a translator to come to their meeting.
+Telephone translating also gives people control over their privacy and removes their worries about keeping their information safe and secure.

 - Start with the Introduction: